Proportional Representation (PR) is more democratic than the first-past-the-post system.

 If there were proportional representation, 10% of the population might vote Green, and for 100 MPs, there would be 10 Green MPs.

-Negatives of PR
+Negatives of proportional representation

 Overall, it means that many small or smaller parties can stand and win seats in parliament.
 Thus if there are 100 MPs and say the marginal worker’s party won 1% of the vote, they would have one MP in parliament.

-Proportional representation is fairer than the first-past-the-post system, but there is a perception today that this spread of MPs makes consensus very hard if many different parties are present in parliament.
+There is a perception today that this spread of MPs makes consensus very hard if many different parties are present in parliament.

 Do coalitions also stifle the smaller parties